nedtwigg/blog/2020/changelog/README.md

 # version = f(changelog)

 As a user, it's nice when a project has a changelog.
-As a maintainer, it is a chore to keep the changelog up-to-date, and many maintainers don't.
-Unfortunately, they can't opt out of "Is this a big-enough change to justify a new major version?
+As a maintainer, it's a chore to keep the changelog up-to-date, and many maintainers don't.
+Unfortunately, they can't opt-out from asking "Is this a big-enough change to justify a new major version?
 Is this good enough for 1.0?"
 But these two tasks are actually tightly coupled!

 - **changelog**: what changed since the last version
 - **version**: project these changes (and the absolute level of project quality) onto the three-dimensional vector space of non-negative integers `x.y.z`, path dependent on the previously published three-vector